 For this reason, and on the assumption that the opposition is able to unite behind a single candidate, a Shadary election victory is "bound to attract accusations of foul play," he said.

-Other important questions include the government's ability to organize the elections in time in a country the size of Western Europe where infrastructure is notoriously poor.
+Other key questions include the government's ability to organise the elections in time in a country the size of western Europe where infrastructure is notoriously poor.

 The electoral commission said in November they expected elections to cost about $420 million (362 million euros).

 The DRC was the theatre for two wars, from 1996-7 and 1998-2003, that sucked in states from around central and southern Africa.
-Embers of that conflict glow on a smaller scale in eastern DRC even today.
+Embers of that conflict glow on a smaller scale in the east of the vast country even today.

-"He can’t be completely immune to the reality that in many ways regional opinions have turned against him (from running) ," said Stephanie Wolters, Johannesburg analyst at ISS Africa, adding the threat of new US sanctions may also have weighed on Kabila's decision.
+"He can't be completely immune to the reality that in many ways regional opinions have turned against him (from running)," said Stephanie Wolters, Johannesburg analyst at ISS Africa, adding that the threat of new US sanctions may also have weighed on Kabila's decision.